grompp should warn if .mdp define does nothing

-#3 Updated by Kevin Boyd 4 months ago
+#3 Updated by Kevin Boyd over 1 year ago

 I think this is worthwhile, even if our implementation changes in time for Gromacs 2020 - we could still put it in 2019.1 and 2018.x (or 2019, but IDK if something like this can go in so close to release).
 A check like this would have saved me some grief in the past.